robrieba/Scripty/README.md

 ## An extensible CLI voice acting management tool for AGS.

+Managing thousands of lines of speech in an adventure game can be frazzling.
+Scripty can help.

 ```bash
 Command:
   dump  Print a complete lising of every line of speech.